ceph/ceph/doc/releases/squid.rst

 CephFS
 ~~~~~~

+* CephFS: it is now possible to pause write I/O and metadata mutations on a
+  tree in the file system using a new suite of subvolume quiesce commands.
+  This is implemented to support crash-consistent snapshots for distributed
+  applications.
+Please see the relevant section in the documentation on CephFS
+  subvolumes for more information.
 * CephFS: MDS evicts clients which are not advancing their request tids which
   causes a large buildup of session metadata resulting in the MDS going
   read-only due to the RADOS operation exceeding the size threshold.